Digit App

 Network Hospital

 The ideal health insurance for parents will include reputable, easily accessible hospitals and healthcare professionals.
-Digit currently offers 9000+ network hospitals with easy cashless claims. 🙂
+Digit currently offers 9000+ cashless network hospital with easy cashless claims.

 Kidney dialysis, cataract surgery, and other treatments are some daycare treatments that can be finished in a few hours (less than 24 hours).
-Make sure the plan covers your parents if they have a medical condition that necessitates such daycare operations.
+Make sure to include daycare treatment in health insurance for your parents.

 AYUSH Treatment